-8.1 The cost of dealing with complaints, including those relating to a matter involving CSE, is mainly in the form of officer time and is therefore met from existing Council budgets.
+8.1 The cost of dealing with complaints is mainly in the form of officer time and is therefore met from existing Council budgets.
 The cost of membership to the Institute of Customer Services (ICS) and the mystery customer exercise has been funded from reserves.